 Have you been to the American Sign Museum yet?
 Walk through this “neon sign museum” which features more than 100 years of American sign history in 20,000 square feet of indoor space.
 They often have live music events and open house events so be sure to check out their list often.

-Enjoy a Day Date
+Enjoy a Day Date in Cincinnati

 Take a tour made just for foodies!
 We have a few great food tours here in town: Cincinnati Food Tours offers tours of Findlay Market, some great OTR spots, a Streetcar Food Tour, and more.
 And then there’s Cincinnati Riverside Food Tours which offers tours like Enjoy Ethnic Eats, Mainstrasse, Wine and Dine, and more.